-- 1. Knowledge and understanding - a. comprehensive knowledge and understanding of major issues in the history, politics, literature, and culture of the United States, with a focus on themes like emancipation struggles, global interactions, U.S. exceptionalism, and cultural identities, as well as the main scholarly and theoretical debates on these issues; - 2.
-Applications of knowledge and understanding - a. the ability to critically analyse American historical and literary texts and place them in their cultural and historical context; - b. the ability to conduct independent research in the area of North American Studies, thereby showing the ability to comprehend and apply relevant theoretical insights and multidisciplinary methodological approaches; - c. the ability to identify and collect primary and secondary sources in the area of North American Studies in conventional and digital archives; - d. the ability to apply knowledge of North American history, literature and culture to contemporary developments; - e. the ability to apply the acquired skills of analysis, research and communication in the area of North American Studies to other fields and professional contexts in which academic training at master's level is necessary or useful;
+- 1. Knowledge and understanding - a. comprehensive knowledge and understanding of major issues in the history, politics, and culture of the United States, with a focus on themes like emancipation struggles, global interactions, U.S. exceptionalism, and cultural identities, as well as the main scholarly and theoretical debates on these issues; - b. knowledge and understanding of the role of the United States in relation to the rest of the world; - c. knowledge of research methods that are used in the field of North American Studies; - 2.
+Applying knowledge and understanding - a. the ability to conduct independent research in the area of North American Studies, thereby showing the ability to comprehend and apply relevant theoretical insights and multidisciplinary methodological approaches; - b. the ability to describe and justify the adopted research methods; - c. the ability to independently formulate a clear and well-argued research question that is based on a problem that reflects insight into the key discussions and methods of the field; - d. the ability to identify and collect primary and secondary sources in the field of North American Studies in conventional and digital archives; - e. the ability to critically analyse primary sources and situate them in their cultural and historical context; - f. the ability to apply knowledge of North American history and culture to current issues and developments, nationally and internationally;

+g. the ability to apply the acquired skills of analysis, research and communication in the field of North American Studies to other fields and professional contexts in which academic training at master's level is necessary or useful;